 - You’re using too few words to describe it.
 This almost never happens.

-- There are too many steps in your process.
+- There are too many steps in your sales process.
 You’re losing them.
 They get half way through whatever you’re communicating, and they’re already forgetting the start.

 - You’re using incompatible marketing ideas, approaches or strategies from a different industry.
 This is a huge, HUGE problem for service providers.
+I wrote about how to avoid the problem, here.

 - They can see the value, they do want it, but are lying to you because they’re broke and embarrassed.